 7. Programming Languages & Databases

-These are programming softwares and databases used by your hosting server.
-They are used for the more advanced web features like automated content management, user management, running scripts and programs etc. If you don’t understand them, you don’t need to.
-Because most of the package include the popular languages and databases that you might need when you want to use them.
+These are the many databases and programming software used by your hosting server.
+They are necessary for the operation of increasingly complex online features, such as automated content management, user administration, the execution of scripts and programs, and so on.
+You don’t need to try to comprehend them if you cannot because most of the packages contain the common languages and databases you may need to utilize when you decide to use them.

 8. Content Management, Blogs, Forums: Drupal, Joomla, Mambo, Nucleas, Moodle, WordPress, Geeklog, Lifetype, Serendipity, phpBB, SMF, Vanilla Forum etc.

 These ready-made technologies may help improve websites by facilitating the creation of blogs, forums, and content management systems.
 The majority of packages also have sufficient options in this regard.